graemedouglas/LittleD/README.md

 LittleD provides a SQL frontend to manage data under the relational model.
 This project targets devices of about the same capabilities as the Arduino Mega2560.
-In a nutshell, the system supports the creation of tables, the data insertion, and SELECT-FROM-WHERE syntax.
+In a nutshell, the system supports the creation of tables, data insertion, and SELECT-FROM-WHERE syntax.
 Error messages are supported but not mandatory.
 A simple configuration header file dictates which features are compiled in so the database's codespace footprint can be controlled according to application needs.
 All code except